HaithemH/videos_background_substitution/README.md

 ## 3. Speed/Resource consumption.

 Time/resource consumption is related to two points:
+**Grubcat**
 * The number of iterations of the GrabCat algorithm- default=1.
 This controlled by parameter "grubcut_iter" in the configuration file.
 * The size of the rectagle.
 A large rectangle slowdowns of the algorithm.
 This controlled by parameter "grubcut_ROI" in the configuration file.
+**DeepLabv3**
+* frames_per_second: this is the parameter to set the number of frames per second for the output video file.

+output_video_name: the saved video.
+The output video will be saved in your current working directory.

+detect (optional): this is the parameter that detects a particular object and filters out other detectons.
+It is set to detect person in the video.
 ## 4. Usage
 ### Local
 1. Make sure you have installed  all [required](https://github.com/HaithemH/videos_background_replacement/blob/master/requirements.txt) packages.